mbaitar/lev-assignment/README.md

 ### Sign-in with google
-1. Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-google) on how to set login with Google
+1. Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-google) on how to configure login with Google on Supabase

 ## Start the app
 1. install dependencies